medialab/minet/docs/cli.template.md

 If one of the path's key already contains underscore, it will work all the same.
 So to override `twitter.api_key`, the variable will be `MINET_TWITTER_API_KEY`.

-Note that the given variable will be cast to the proper type as if it was passed as a command line argument (for instance, `MINET_CROWDTANGLE_RATE_LIMIT` will correctly be cast as an integer).
+Note that the given variable will be cast to the proper type as if it was passed as a command line argument.

 Finally note that command line arguments and flags will take precedence over environment variables, and that environment variables will take precedence over any rcfile configuration, but you can of course mix and match.